muhammadisa/ReactNativeRescomponent/README.md

 npm i react-native-rescomponent
 ```

+### Other Way
-### If you want add to dependencies in package.json
+If you want add to dependencies in package.json
 ```
 npm i --save react-native-rescomponent
 ```